Medoceo

 23 / 24

-23. Which one of the following is NOT a serous membrane?
+23. Which of the following is NOT a connective tissue?

 24 / 24

-24. Which one of the following cell types is found in epithelial tissue?
+24. Which one of the following is NOT a serous membrane?

 Enter email address to receive exam results with explanations.
 This is the sole reason for taking your email address, and it is not mandatory to provide it.